fajwel/Open-Canopy/README.md

 ### Download models pretrained on ImageNet

-A script is provided (`scripts/download_pretrained.sh`) to download all the models finetuned in the benchmark.
+A [script](scripts/download_pretrained.sh) is provided to download all the models finetuned in the benchmark.

 ```bash
 # Supposing you are at the root or Open-Canopy